gsrohde/betydbdoc-dataentry/bulk upload.md

 ## **Required fields**:

+1. For yields uploads, the only required field is a `yield` column.
+2. For trait uploads, there must be at least one column whose label exactly matches the variable name for the trait value being specified.
+(Leading and trailing spaces are permitted, but letter case must exactly match the name of the variable specified in the database.)

+## Information that may be specified globally for the entire dataset.

 1. Citation
-    * If only one citation for the entire dataset exists, this may be specified interactively by choosing a citation on the citations page
+    * If only one citation for the entire dataset exists, it may be specified interactively by choosing a citation on the citations page instead of including citation information in the CSV file.
-    * otherwise, specify in the CSV table using either (doi) or (author, year, first n characters of (title)) for some number n; or perhaps (author, year, first 3 words of (title))
+    * Otherwise, specify the citation in the CSV table using either (doi) or (author, year, first n characters of (title)) for some number n; or perhaps (author, year, first 3 words of (title)) _[Clarify this.
+Currently, the full title must be specified.]_
+    * If a `citation_doi` is available for all citations in the data set, the citation corresponding to each row may be specified in a `citation_doi` column.
+In this case, the `citation_author`, `citation_year`, and `citation_title` columns must all be deleted.
+(Alternatively, the string `-ignore` may be appended to each of these headings.
+One might want to do this, for example, to keep a visual record of the author, year, and title even when it is the citation doi that is being used to determine how the data will associated with a citation in the database.)
-    * For citations, if citation_ doi is available, then the rest of fields pertaining to the citation may be left blank.
-However, if the citation_ doi is not available, then citation_ author, citation_ year, and citation_ title must all be entered.
+    * Conversely, if a `citation_doi` is not available for all citations in the data set, or if it is preferred to specify the citation by author, year, and title, then the `citation_doi` column should be deleted and the `citation_author`, `citation_year`, and `citation_title` must all be entered.
-2. site: use sitename
+2. Site
+    * If all of the data in the data set pertains to a single site, that site may be specified interactively.
+    * Otherwise, the `site` column is required.
+The value must match an existing `sitename` column value in the `sites` table of the database.
+(Letter case, leading and trailing spaces, and extra internal spaces are ignored when searching for a match.)
-3. species: use scientificname
+3. Species
+    * If all of the data in the data set pertains to a single species, that species may be specified interactively.
+    * Otherwise, the `species` column is required.
+The value must match an existing `scientificname` column value in the `species` table of the database.
+(Again, letter case, leading and trailing spaces, and extra internal spaces are ignored when searching for a match.)
+4. Treatment
-4. treatment: use name
+    *       use name
 5. date: require one of the forms "2003-07-25", "2003-07", or "2003".

 Of these, the citation, site, species, treatment, and access_level may be specified interactively when uploading the dataset (if they are uniform for the whole set) rather than appearing as a field or set of fields of the CSV file.
 As noted above, for citations, this is done outside of the upload wizard by choosing a citation on the citations page.